 At 11 pm, I took off my sleeping face mask, went two flights of stairs down to the kitchen and was delighted to find a bowl of Banga soup waiting for me in the fridge.

-I boiled water, stirred the pounded yam, microwaved the soup and demolished the meal.
+I boiled water, stirred the pounded yam, microwaved the soup and demolished the delicious and tasty meal.

 What happened next?